Emily Perraut LLP, trauma therapist and certified Brainspotting consultant in Michigan, smiling headshot against red brick wall background

 • The longing to let go of that and become more fully yourself.

-I have a particular soft spot for fellow therapists and helpers who find themselves here — and a good deal of experience working with them too.
+I have a particular soft spot for fellow therapists, healers, and helpers who find themselves here — and a good deal of experience working with them too.
 Giving so much to others while quietly carrying your own weight is its own particular kind of exhaustion, and you deserve the same depth of care you offer everyone else.

 As the work unfolds, something quietly but powerfully shifts.